-One in three people globally are infected with Mycobacterium tuberculosis, the causative agent of Tuberculosis (TB).
-Although only 5-10% of infected people develop active disease, there are still approximately 1.4 million deaths annually (WHO).
-This burden of infection and disease is in part due to a lack of a viable vaccine that protects adults from pulmonary disease, the most common form of TB.
-To develop the vaccines and therapeutics needed to control the TB epidemic, we first need a better understanding of M. tuberculosis biology and the mechanisms it uses to cause disease.
+Pathogenic mycobacteria pose a sustained burden to human health.
+Most famously, Mycobacterium tuberculosis causes the human disease, tuberculosis.
+However, other environmental mycobacteria also cause chronic and acute human disease.
+This burden of infection and disease is in part due to a lack of a viable vaccine that protects adults from pulmonary tuberculosis.
+To develop the vaccines and therapeutics needed to control mycobacterial disease, we need a better understanding of mycobacterial biology and the mechanisms it uses to cause disease.

-- PhD. in Molecular Biology, Princeton University 2003
+- PhD. in Molecular Biology, Princeton University, NJ 2003

-- B.S. in Biological Sciences, Carnegie Mellon University 1998
+- B.S. in Biological Sciences, Carnegie Mellon University, PA 1998

 - Nicholson, K.R., Mousseau, C.B, Champion M.M. and Champion PA.
 The genetic proteome: Using genetics to inform the proteome of mycobacterial pathogens.
 Review.
 PLoS Pathogens, 2021 Jan 7;17(1):e1009124.doi: 10.1371/journal.ppat.1009124.
 PMID: 33411813

 - Chirakos, A.E., Nicholson, K.R., Huffman, A. and Champion PA Conserved dual functionality of EspE and EspF substrates in ESX-1-mediated lysis and gene expression.
 Infection and Immunity, 2020 Sep 8;IAI.00289-20.doi: 10.1128/IAI.00289-20.
 PMID: 32900815